fonoster/routr/docs/introduction/faq.md

 ### What dependencies does Routr have?

 Routr server runs standalone and has no external dependencies.
+However, you might need to use Redis depending in the complexity of your requirements.

 ### How does Routr compare with other SIP servers